 Properly maintained timber windows will always outlast their uPVC counterparts, which can discolour and become brittle after as few as 20 years.
 So, any initial cost savings are lost when your windows need replacing again.
-Maintained, treated and cared for in the correct way, timber windows can be enjoyed for as long as 100 years – and as the component parts can be repaired or replaced, you don’t to pay for an entire window when you need to carry out a repair.
-As well as softwoods and hardwoods, Ventrolla use a special engineered wood called Accoya to make component parts in their windows.
-Incredibly stable, rot (and warp) resistant, it allows your new windows to retain the character of wood while offering exceptional durability.
+Maintained, treated and cared for in the correct way, timber windows can be enjoyed for as long as 100 years – and as the component parts can be repaired or replaced, you don’t have to pay for an entire window when you need to carry out a repair.
+As well as softwoods and hardwoods, Ventrolla use a specially engineered wood called Accoya to make component parts in their windows.
+Incredibly stable, and rot (and warp) resistant, it allows your new windows to retain the character of the wood while offering exceptional durability.

 Wooden windows can be made to the exact thickness, with slimmer frames and a choice of single, double or secondary glazing.
 Craftsmen, like those at Ventrolla, can carve architectural details in your replacement windows, too.
 So, whatever the demands of your property, you can be sure that wooden windows will fit in, seamlessly.
 Of course, where they really come into their own is with your choice of finish.
 Unlike uPVC window frames, wood can be stained, varnished or painted in a myriad of colours to complement the style of your home’s exterior and interior.
-So you can pick a period colour then change your look to something more on‐trend – the choice really is yours
+So you can pick a period colour and then change your look to something more on‐trend – the choice really is yours

 If you’d like more information on our range of timber windows and doors or sash window repairs, get in touch with experts, like Ventrolla.